FAQ

 What does therapy cost?

 Your initial phone consultation is free.
-For new patients, the assessment interview is the first session and is $210.
-Follow up sessions are $160 for an hour individual session.
+For new patients, the assessment interview is the first session and is $225.
+Follow up sessions are $175.

 I will collaborate with you to develop a treatment plan that meets your needs.
 The severity of your symptoms, your treatment goals, and your treatment progress will determine how often you need to be seen for follow up sessions.